apache/flink/docs/content/docs/dev/table/data_stream_api.md

 - `toChangelogStream(Table)`: Reverse operation of `fromChangelogStream(DataStream)`.
 It produces a
-stream with instances of `org.apache.flink.types.Row` and sets the `RowKind` flag for every record during runtime.
+stream with instances of `org.apache.flink.types.Row` and sets the `RowKind` flag for every record at runtime.
 All kinds of updating tables are supported by this method.
 If the input table contains a single rowtime column, it will be propagated into a stream record's timestamp.
 Watermarks will be propagated as well.

 - `toChangelogStream(Table, Schema)`: Reverse operation of `fromChangelogStream(DataStream, Schema)`.
 The method can enrich the produced column data types.
 The planner might insert implicit casts if necessary.